HoronLee/GoToKube/README.en-US.md

 - `WebEnable = true&false` Whether to automatically enable the web function after starting the program
 - `ListeningPort = '0.0.0.0:8080'` The listening address and port for the web function
 - `KubeEnable = true&false` Whether to automatically enable the Kubernetes function after starting the program
-- `KubeconfigPath = '.kube/config file path'` The configuration file path for the Kubernetes function
+- `KubeConfigPath = '.kube/config file path'` The configuration file path for the Kubernetes function
     - If not specified, the default will be `$HOME/.kube/config`
 - `DBType = 'sqlite&mysql'` Database type, defaults to sqlite.
 Currently, only sqlite and mysql are supported
 - `DBPath = 'data.db'` Database file path, defaults to `data.db` in the current directory of the program